Tackling upgrade nightmares

 Zero regressions in migration?
 Mixer, Autospec and Software Update made it so

-Zero regression testing on OpenStack's upgrade was possible with the use of Mixer Project, which provided a development software update server where developers put the latest changes.
+Zero regression testing on OpenStack's upgrade was possible with the use of the Mixer, which provided a development software update server where developers put the latest changes.
 Then development machines performed software update against that server.

 It couldn't be easier...